CTI-Buddy/cti-buddy.github.io/_posts/2025-05-14-first-post.md

 ---
-layout: post  # Or use 'default' if you prefer
+layout: post  # Should inherit from defaults (points to default.html)
-title: "Your Post Title"
+title: "Example Post"
 ---